zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

 That is the complete implementation, but what can we do with this?
-The answer
-is simple we can inject additional information at compile time and can do tag
+The answer is simple, we can inject additional information at compile time and can do tag dispatching.
-dispatching.
 Let us look at an example:

 ```cpp
 template <std::integral T>